An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Alcohol, especially beer and hard liquor, raises uric acid level, which can lead to gout attacks.
 This is why so many people who drink an excessive amount of alcohol have gout attacks.
 Drinking wine occasionally does not seem to be linked to an increase in gout attacks.

-Fructose-rich diets, including soda and fruit juice, may increase the risk of gout.
+Fructose-rich diets, including soda and fruit juice, may increase the risk of developing gout.

 Maintaining a Healthy Weight